Maxwell theory of fractons: Maxwell theory for fractons

 We would like to show here that $E_{ij}(x)$ \eqref{electricfielddefPretko} can indeed be derived from the action \eqref{SfractF} in a way which also clarifies which is the origin of the scalar field $A_0(x)$ appearing in \eqref{electricfielddefPretko}.
 In fact, $A_0(x)$ cannot be directly part of a canonical momentum unless in the Lagrangian weird terms with three derivatives are admitted \cite{Pretko:2017xar}.
 The covariant extension \eqref{dA} of the fracton symmetry has a central role in determining \eqref{electricfielddefPretko}, without the need of any {\it ad-hoc} introduction.
 In fact, starting from the fracton transformation \eqref{dA} one gets the action $S_{inv}$ \eqref{Sinvg1g2} from which the spatial canonical momentum \eqref{Piij} is derived.
 In the case where only fractons are present, namely $g_2=0$, the canonical momentum $\left.\Pi^{ij}(x)\right|_{g_2=0}$ reads:

 which introduces the missing scalar potential $A_0(x)$.
-What renders remarkable the solution \eqref{A0} is that it leads to recover, up to a constant, the electric tensor field \eqref{electricfielddefPretko}.
+What renders remarkable the solution \eqref{A0}, which is a direct consequence of our covariant approach, is that it leads to recover, up to a constant, the electric tensor field \eqref{electricfielddefPretko}.
 In fact, using \eqref{A0} in \eqref{Pi^ij} we get

 which indeed coincides with the tensor electric field \eqref{electricfielddefPretko}.
 Hence, finally, the answer to the question is the following: the electric tensor field $E^{ij}(x)$ \eqref{electricfielddefPretko} introduced in \cite{Pretko:2016lgv,Pretko:2016kxt,Pretko:2017xar,Du:2021pbc} is defined as the canonical momentum $\Pi_{ij}$ \eqref{Pi^ij} of the fracton action $S_{fract}$ \eqref{Sfract}, evaluated on the EoM \eqref{eom00F}.
 In addition to the properties listed in Table \ref{table1}, which hold in general, the particular solution \eqref{A0} implies also \begin{empheq}{align} &F^{i00}=F^{0i0}=F^{00i}=0 \\ &F^{ij0}=-2F^{0ij}=-2F^{i0j} \ , \end{empheq} which hold for fractons only.
 As anticipated, because of \eqref{F00i=0}, for the fracton theory $g_2=0$ we have an additional Hamiltonian constraint, besides \eqref{Pi00=0} \be (\Pi^{i0}|_{g_2=0})|_\eqref{A0}=-g_1F^{i00}=0\ , \ee which corresponds to the fact that, like in LG, also for fractons the degrees of freedom concern only the spatial components $A_{ij}(x)$.
 Moreover, again in surprising analogy with Maxwell theory where the electric field and the field strength are related by $E^i(x)=-F^{0i}(x)$, we have that \be E^{ij}=-g_1 F^{ij0}=2g_1 F^{0ij}=2g_1 F^{i0j}\ . \ee Taking \eqref{eom2} at $\alpha=0$ and $\beta=i$ (or, equivalently, \eqref{eomtot0i} at $g_2=0$) we have